sequelize/sequelize/docs/manual/other-topics/typescript.md

  * Keep this file in sync with the code in the "Usage" section in typescript.md */ import {
-  Association, DataTypes, HasManyAddAssociationMixin, HasManyCountAssociationsMixin, HasManyCreateAssociationMixin, HasManyGetAssociationsMixin, HasManyHasAssociationMixin, Model, ModelDefined, Optional, Sequelize
+  Association,
+  DataTypes,
+  HasManyAddAssociationMixin,
+  HasManyCountAssociationsMixin,
+  HasManyCreateAssociationMixin,
+  HasManyGetAssociationsMixin,
+  HasManyHasAssociationMixin,
+  Model,
+  ModelDefined,
+  Optional,
+  Sequelize,
 } from "sequelize";

 const sequelize = new Sequelize("mysql://root:asd123@localhost:3306/mydb");